 Mackinac Island Carriage Tours, Inc., located on beautiful Mackinac Island in Lake Huron, is the world's largest, oldest and continually operated horse and buggy livery, with approximately 100 freight and passenger carriages put in motion by over 400 horses.
 Come spend the summer helping to groom, maintain and handle the largest working draft horse herd in the world.

 Mackinac Island was the Country's second national park and Michigan's first state park.
 Automobiles have been banned on the Island for over 100 years.
-As a result, the horses of Carriage Tours are more than just the iconic imagery of the Island, they are also what keeps the Island moving by providing all types of transportation including horse drawn drays for freight, taxis, and tour carriages.
+As a result, the horses of Carriage Tours what keeps the Island moving by providing all types of transportation including horse drawn drays for freight, taxis, and tour carriages.

 About Mackinac Island Carriage Tours

-A job at Mackinac Island Carriage Tours can be rewarding and fun!
+A dray driver with Mackinac Island Carriage Tours can be rewarding and fun!